Best Small Gas Grills in 2023

 4- Char-Broil Performance TRU-Infrared 2-Burner Gas Grill

 The biggest complaint leveled at many tiny gas grills is their inability to reach the 550-degree-plus temperature required for a decent sear on steaks and crispy edges on burgers.
-This Char-Broil model employs infrared heat, enabling it to achieve surface temperatures of over 600 degrees, which is enough of heat for searing.
+This Char-Broil model employs infrared heat, enabling it to achieve surface temperatures of over 600 degrees, which is enough heat for searing.

 We also enjoy how little this two-burner barbecue is.
 It is only a hair over 27 inches wide with the side tables folded down, so it won't jam tiny patios and decks, but it still boasts more than 310 square inches of main cooking surface.
 If you value aesthetics, you'll like its stainless steel lid, control panel, and side tables.